Student Payroll FAQ

 How do I sign up for direct deposit?

-Direct deposit forms may be obtained from Student Payroll Services and can be printed here.
+Direct deposit forms should be filled out and returned to Human Resource Services (HRS) in Lommasson 252.
 All new direct deposit requests must go through a "pre-note process".
 Your account information is verified with the Federal Reserve system during your first payroll cycle to ensure all is in order prior to sending funds.
-Therefore, the first payment you receive after signing up for a new direct deposit will be in the form of a check, available in our office.
+Therefore, the first payment you receive after signing up for a new direct deposit will be in the form of a check, available in the HRS office.
 Funds may continue to deposit to an existing account, if requested, while a new account "pre-notes".

 When are checks deposited to my bank account?

-The actual time of day the direct deposit appears in your account depends on the individual bank.
+The actual time of day the direct deposit appears in your account depends on the individual bank and their posting payroll practices.

 What is the amount of my check?

-You may view your payroll information on the CyberBear or you may contact Student Payroll Services at 243.6985.
+You may view your payroll information on the CyberBear.

 Can I get an advance on my paycheck?